Sengeki1/Chat_Sockets/README.md

 ```py
   header = 64
 ```
-First message length to server needs to always be of length 64 (bytes).
+First message length sent to server needs to always be of length 64 (bytes).
 Represents length of message about to come.
 We read that, get the number, then our program expects to receive the size of the message that is incoming.

 ```py
   SERVER = "192.10.0.100"